hawks-atlanta/proxy-net/README.md

 ## Features

-- [ ] LoginController

-- [ ] RegisterController
+_Coming Soon added OpenAPI update_ #14 & #20

-- [ ] ChallengeController

-  Each API functionality could be access as listed in the table below:
+- [ ] Each API functionality could be access as listed in the table below:

 <table>
   <tbody>